yeonsoochung/walmart-sales/README.md

 The rest of this README will:

+- List the files I've uploaded to this repo, and provide links to those that were too large to upload here.
 - Go over how the Kaggle data is organized at a high-level.
 - Describe a few detailed examples of how insights can be generated from my PBI report.
 - Cover the data transformation and data modelling processes.
 - Some notes on how I used Power BI.

-## Uploaded Files
+## Project Files

 - Among the files downloaded from Kaggle, I used the calendar, sales_train_evaluation, and sell_prices CSV files, which are uploaded to this repo.
 I also uploaded a CSV file called sales_data, which is the result of transforming sales_train_evaluation.CSV (this process is explained later).
-These files are all in the data folder.
+These files can be accessed here:
 - walmart_sales_data_transformation.py is my Python script that performs the said transformation above.
 - m5-walmart.sql is my SQL script that applies further transformations to the data for loading into PBI.
 It also contains a few EDA code blocks.
 - walmart-revenue-project.pdf is a PDF of my PBI report.
-- walmart-revene-project-final.pbix is my PBI Desktop report.
+- MyPBI Desktop report can accessed here:

 ## Organization of Data